Rural broadband: what are the options?

 Satellite broadband has been floating around the edges of the UK broadband market for a few years now, held back from becoming more popular because of its high start-up costs and fairly low speeds and download allowances.

-Satellite broadband is a potential shot in the arm for rural broadband since, unlike the options above, it provides coverage equally to rural and urban areas.
+However, it is a potential shot in the arm for rural broadband since, unlike the options above, it provides coverage equally to rural and urban areas.

 Applicants must live in Wales and have only a basic (less than 2Mb) broadband connection currently.
 They can get up to £1,000 to cover their connection costs.